softwarepub/hermes/GOVERNANCE.md

 Decisions that adhere to a single [repository in the scope of the HERMES project](#hermes-project-repositories) are made by *lazy consensus*:

-1. The maintainer of the repository makes a decision and notifies the HERMES steering group (using `@softwarepub/hermes-steering-group` mention).
+1. The maintainer of the repository makes a decision and notifies the HERMES Steering Group (using `@softwarepub/hermes-steering-group` mention).
-2. If no members of the steering group veto the decision within the decision period of one week (168 hours), the decision becomes effective and can be acted upon.
+2. If no members of the Steering Group veto the decision within the decision period of one week (168 hours), the decision becomes effective and can be acted upon.
-The maintainer and any member of the steering group can ask for a longer decision period, which must be granted.
+The maintainer and any member of the Steering Group can ask for a longer decision period, which must be granted.
-3. If one or more members of the steering group veto the decision, the discussion is discussed until consensus is reached.
+3. If one or more members of the Steering Group veto the decision, the decision is discussed until consensus is reached.

-Decisions that adhere to more than one [repository in the scope of the HERMES project](#hermes-project-repositories) must be based on full consensus within the steering group.
+Decisions that adhere to more than one [repository in the scope of the HERMES project](#hermes-project-repositories) must be based on full consensus within the Steering Group.

 ### HERMES project repositories

-The following are the repositories that are governed by the steering group.
+The following are the repositories that are governed by the Steering Group.

 - <https://github.com/softwarepub/hermes> (Maintainer: Stephan Druskat)
 - <https://github.com/softwarepub/ci-templates> (Maintainer: Oliver Bertuch)